My Sharona: Legacy

 In 2005, the song gained some attention when it appeared on the playlist of U.S. President George W. Bush's iPod.

 "Girl U Want" by Devo, from the album Freedom of Choice, was allegedly inspired by "My Sharona", although Devo's Gerald Casale has denied this.

-During the 2020 COVID-19 pandemic, band bassist Prescott Niles released a guitar solo instruction video, in response to the many parodies of the song which had appeared during the pandemic.

-In 2023, Berton Averre calculated to receive between 100,000 and 300,000 dollars yearly from his royalties for the song.
+In 2023, Berton Averre stated that the song continues to generate royalties of between $100,000 and $300,000 for him annually.